Post-Upgrade Tasks for the New Installation¶

 Restart the server components of the Denodo Platform for this change to apply.

 This change is necessary so the components of the Denodo Platform can reach the Denodo Security Token Server, which is part of the Solution Manager.

-In Denodo 7.0 this was not necessary but now, it is.
+In Denodo 7.0 this was not necessary but it is in 8.0.

 In the databases where you enabled VCS, push the changes to the new repository.

 Query at least one base view of each data source to validate the connection to the source.

 Execute views that have the cache disabled so the query hits the source and not the cache database.

 If a connection to a source fails, it may be because the connection requires an SSL certificate that needs to be imported to

 If a connection to a secure LDAP source fails (possibly with a